Linuxfabrik/checklistfabrik/README.md

 # ChecklistFabrik

-ChecklistFabrik (clf-play) is a Python 3 tool to simplify and automate process management using HTML checklists backed by YAML files.
+ChecklistFabrik (clf-play) is a Python 3 tool for managing your team's recurring checklists and procedures using HTML forms created from simple yet powerful templatable YAML files, including variables and logic based on Jinja.

 ## Features

-* **Stores checklists as YAML:**
-  Changes can therefore easily be tracked using version control systems such as Git.

-* **Presents checklists rendered as HTML using a built-in local webserver:**
+* **Presents checklists as HTML using a built-in local web server:**
-  User-friendly workflow with checklists thanks to the HTML interface.
+  The HTML interface provides a user-friendly checklist workflow.

+* **Saves checklist results as YAML:**
+  If output is stored in version control systems such as Git, changes can be easily tracked.

-* **Supports checklist templates:**
+* **Supports includes:**
-  Checklist templates can be used to quickly generate multiple checklists from a single file and avoid creating checklists multiple times from scratch.
+  Checklist templates can be used to quickly generate multiple checklists from a single file, avoiding the need to create multiple checklists from scratch.

 * **Jinja support:**
-  Create checklists with dynamic text using Jinja.
+  Create dynamic checklists using variables and boolean expressions based on Jinja.

-* **Dynamically exclude non-applicable parts:**
+* **Dynamically exclude inapplicable items:**
-  ChecklistFabrik supports 'when' expressions for pages such that pages can automatically be marked as non-applicable based on previous input.
+  ChecklistFabrik supports 'when' expressions for pages, so pages can be automatically marked as inapplicable based on previous input.

+## Wording

+* Checklist: TODO describe
+* Page: TODO describe
+* Task: TODO describe
+* Template: TODO describe
+* Module: TODO describe

 ## Installation

-### From the Git Repository

-Clone this repository and run `pip install .` at the root of the repo to build and install the ChecklistFabrik package.
+Clone this repository and run `pip install --user .` at the root of the repo to build and install the ChecklistFabrik package.

 ## Usage